kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 1. Fork and clone this repository
 2. Change to the root directory of the project folder
-3. Create a virtual environemnt (I am assuming you alread have pip/pip3 installed on your computer)
+3. Create a virtual environemnt (I am assuming you alread have pip/pip3 and virtualenv installed on your computer)

 ```
 virtualenv <your-virtual-env-name>